-Why don’t I just wait to see the Orthodontist when my child has all of their adult teeth?
+Why don’t I just wait to see the orthodontist when my child has all of their adult teeth?

-Why is age Seven considered the best time for initial screening?
+Why is age seven considered the best time for initial screening?

 What are malocclusions?

 A malocclusion is a misalignment or incorrect relation between the teeth of the two dental arches when they approach each other as the jaws close.
 Malocclusions are simply “bad bites” like over-bite, underbite, openbite, crossbite, and deepbite.
 They can result in a variety of problems including:

 - Crossbites can result in asymmetrical growth and excessive tooth wear

 - Openbites can result in speech impediments and tongue-thrusting habits

 - Protruding teeth are very susceptible to accidental chipping and damage

 - Crowded teeth are difficult to properly brush and floss, which may contribute to tooth decay and/or gum disease

 Interceptive Treatment for Maclocclusions